Research Experiences for Undergraduates (REU) - Summer 2025

 · Expectations for the summer

-· Graduate school plans, and your career plans and goals
+· Graduate school plans, and your career plans and goals - CV/Resume

-5. One to two recommendation letters from professors or lab supervisors (Two are preferred, at least one should be from a math, science or engineering professor).
+- Two recommendation letters from professors or lab supervisors (Two are preferred, at least one should be from a math, science or engineering professor).
 The letters are required to be submitted by the deadline.

 *NOTE: Before submitting your application, please confirm all documents have uploaded correctly and are fully visible in the application

 Tip: We migrated to a new application system in 2021.
 If you have applied for our REU program before summer 2021, you will need to create a new account.
 Please fill out the application completely to be considered for our REU program.
-If you experience difficulty accessing the application, please reach out to [email protected]
+If you experience difficulty accessing the application, please reach out to [email protected].

 Projects of interest and instruments for the MRSEC REU: